Kimberly Jones

 Kimberly Latrice Jones (born 18 March 1976) is an American author, filmmaker, and activist known for co-authoring the book I'm Not Dying with You Tonight and for the viral video How Can We Win published during the George Floyd protests.

 Jones attended the Chicago Academy for the Arts to study theater, then went to Columbia College Chicago to major in film with a concentration in producing.
 Her career in the film and television industry began when she started working on the reality TV show Being Bobby Brown.
 Her other career opportunities consist of collaborating with Tyler Perry on movies like Madea's Family Reunion and I Can Do Bad All By Myself.

-Aside from authoring several novels, Jones has appeared on various shows and podcasts as a guest, such as CBS Mornings, The Daily Show, TMZ, and The Breakfast Club.
-Currently, she is working at LCS Literary as an associate agent, where she represents children's picture books and adult non-fiction novels.
-She is writing her first adult fiction novel, and has recently become a co-host of the Country Rap Tunes podcast.
-Additionally, she has started KLJ Management, her own management company, and represents actor and artist T-Dawg Da Don.
+Aside from authoring several novels, Jones has appeared as a guest on various shows and podcasts such as CBS Mornings, The Daily Show, TMZ, and The Breakfast Club.
+In 2025, she became a co-host of the Country Rap Tunes podcast.
+Currently, she works at LCS Literary as an associate agent, where she represents children's picture books and adult non-fiction novels.
+She is writing her first adult fiction novel and has started KLJ Management, her own management company, and represents actor and artist T-Dawg Da Don.